-If you find it hard to create a year-round deck, try creating a small nook or private space on your porch or patio protected from all the harsh elements on any type of weather.
-It could be a small corner with a single comfy chair and a small table or chest filled with books.
-Screen it off and you got yourself a secret and peaceful hideaway.
+If you find it hard to create a year-round deck, try creating a small nook or private space on your porch or patio protected from all the harsh elements on any weather.
+It could be a little corner with a single comfy chair and a small table or chest filled with books.
+Screen it off, and you got yourself a secret and peaceful hideaway.

 6. Add various heat sources

-Whether it’s built-in or portable, a fire pit will let you enjoy your deck even on the chilliest of nights.
+Whether it's built-in or portable, a fire pit will let you enjoy your deck even on the chilliest nights.
 Add in other sources of heat like a heater or a stone fireplace.
-Heated floors, while built originally for indoors, are gaining popularity for use in outdoor spaces as well.
+While built originally for indoors, heated floors are gaining popularity for use in outdoor spaces as well.

 7. Fire up the grill

 Your outdoor kitchen isn't just for summer backyard parties.
 Don't tuck away your outdoor kitchen just yet.
 Fire up your grill, turn on your stove and get that brick oven going.
 The heat from the outdoor cooking appliances can quickly warm things up.
 The delicious aroma of food isn't such a bad idea either.